-South Entrance
+- South Entrance

-- Relocate the large special events pavilion to a new central location.
-North Entrance
+- Relocate the large special events pavilion to a central location.

+- North Entrance

 - Repave Park Road.

-- Improve stormwater handling features.
+- Improve stormwater control.

-Located along U.S. Highway 41 in downtown Fort White, the south park entrance is the primary entrance.
-Visitors interface with staff at the ranger station or utilize the "iron ranger" when entering the park.
+Located along U.S. Highway 41 in downtown Fort White, the south park entrance is the primary point of ingress and egress.
+Visitors interface with staff at the ranger station or utilize the iron ranger when entering the park.
 There is a pull-off area for camper check-in along with a small parking area.
 There are several infrastructures related to the Florida Folk Festival in the vicinity of the south entrance, including the old marble stage and a large special events pavilion.
-Recommended improvements to the area include the repurposing or removal of the special events pavilion and continued preservation of the old marble stage.
+Recommended improvements to the area include removal of the special events pavilion to a location that maximizes its purposes during events.
 A replacement events pavilion should be constructed near the center of the park close the amphitheater to support folk festival operations.
+Removal from its current site will improve aesthetics.
+As a unique performance venue with historic significance, the Old Marble Stage will be protected and stabilized.

 The north entrance, also located off U.S. 41, was the original entrance of the park when developed by the Department of State in 1987.
 The ranger station at the northern entrance serves as a check-in area for staff and volunteers during the Florida Folk Festival but is underused for the remainder of the year.

-The north entrance road provides direct access to the park's main day-use area and scenic views of the historic carillon bell tower.
+The north entrance road provides direct access to the main day-use area and scenic views of the historic carillon bell tower.